jodi lew-smith

 Asa James

+1875Vermont.
 Asa James hasn’t exactly sucked on a silver spoon.
-No one chooses to grow up on a rural poor farm, but a mixed-race orphan with Asa’s scarred face has to make the best of what there is.
-Against the odds, he has grown into a young man determined to be a naturalist and a scientific thinker, in the vein of Charles Darwin.
-Without Darwin’s independent wealth, though, he has no means to travel the tropics and thus takes a tutor’s position at a mountaintop mansion.
-He bargained for the icy climbs on steep terrain to study moss and salamanders, but not for what else he finds at Mansfield Hall: the ghost of a murdered slave hunter, exotic stinging insects, and…Caroline Rockwell.
+No one chooses to grow up on a rural poor farm, but a mixed-race orphan with Asa’s scarred face has little choice.
+Against the odds he has grown into a young man determined to be a naturalist and scientific thinker, in the vein of Charles Darwin.
+Unfortunately the people at the poor farm think he’s a dreamer and should be learning a trade.

 Civil War Era Fiction